edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 <!-- #region slideshow={"slide_type": "fragment"} -->
 First, ensure you have the [pdm-bump](https://github.com/carstencodes/pdm-bump) plugin installed.

-We add a new PDM script in the `tool.pdm.scripts` table of `pyproject.toml`:
 <!-- #endregion -->

 ```bash slideshow={"slide_type": "skip"} tags=["remove-cell"] trusted=true